brilliant and life-changing books

 europe: chained by history - larry j hilton

 This is a lovely book about European history that offers much more than history.
-The author chooses interestingly and effectively to see Europe's story mainly through the lens of Austria's Vienna.
+Interestingly and effectively the author chooses to see Europe's story mainly through the lens of Austria's Vienna.

 This is a timely book for the early 21st century, because Europe is now in turmoil, facing many challenges, and the outcomes will impact the entire world.
 History teaches us about the future.